Well, it's finally the end of the series and this one is a short-ish one where I review some last-minute tips.

 Change company names for testing

-My “pro tip” is in the test environment, change the company names to add “upgrade test” or something like that to the company names.
+My "pro tip" is in the test environment, change the company names to add "upgrade test" or something like that to the company names.
 So much of testing involves printing out reports or forms, most of which contain the company name.
-It’s not unheard of to find users confused over which report is from test and which is from production, or worse, trying to guess based on the date/time stamp on the report because the rest of the data on the report looks identical.
+It's not unheard of to find users confused over which report is from the test environment and which is from production, or worse, trying to guess based on the date/time stamp on the report because the rest of the data on the report looks identical.